 The Brewer Fire Engine Company No. 1 has a long and proud history.
-It is an organization with a rich heritage of dedication, unselfish sacrifice, and inspired human action that has accumulated over a period for more than 125 years.
+It is an organization with a rich heritage of dedication, unselfish sacrifice, and inspired human action that has accumulated over a period of more than 125 years.
 Each member of the Brewer Fire Engine Company No. 1 inherits the traditions of the past and, in part, the actions of each and every member will shape the future of the Fire Company.
 The long and noble tradition of rendering service in the time of need has established this heritage of which each member can be...Read more

 The mission of the MONSEY FIRE DEPARTMENT is to be a leading emergency service organization by:

 - Meeting the needs of our community in fire prevention, fire suppression and rescue.

 - Utilizing and improving the dedication and skills of our most valuable resource, OUR MEMBERS.